 These are the most common symptoms due to changes in blood vessels during menopause (Peacock et al. 20223).

-Accordingly, hot flashes are the most common reason women go to the doctor during perimenopause.
+Accordingly, hot flashes are the most common reason women visit the doctor during perimenopause.
 However, vasomotor symptoms can also significantly affect a woman’s quality of life after menopause (Lugo et al. 20224).

 - Feeling hot

 A hot flash usually lasts 1-5 minutes and occurs up to 10 times daily or several times weekly.

 Frequency and intensity may increase during menopause, peaking about a year after the last menstrual period.
 After that, the severity decreases.
 However, hot flashes can still last for several years.

 The average duration of hot flashes is 1.2 years (Politi et al. 20087).

 Hot flashes are based on a thermoregulatory control defect in the brain.
 As a result, a vasodilatory response causes slight increases in body temperature (Bansal et al. 20198).

 Several neurotransmitters are involved in causing vasomotor symptoms.
 In addition to estrogen, norepinephrine and serotonin play a significant role.

 Estrogen deficiency in the ovaries is usually the first mechanism that triggers hot flashes (Rapkin et al. 20079).